sider/sider-docs/docs/enterprise/installation.md

   bundle exec rails db:setup
 ```

-After that, you can run the Sider Enterprise services like these commands (See [Operation Guide](./operation.md) for more details):
+After that, you can run the Sider Enterprise services like these commands (See [Operation](./operation.md) for more details):

 ```console
 docker run --detach \